xyproto/in/README.md

 Download the latest release and build it with `go build`, then install it with `install -Dm755 in /usr/bin/in`.

+Or download the binary release (for 64-bit Linux).

 Or, for the development release:

     export GOPATH=~/go